kristopolous/Coinbase-pro-portfolio-analyzer/readme.md

  * Q - The percentage difference between your average sell and average buy (or `...` if you haven't sold)
  * R - How much of your principle USD is still in the market
  * S - What your total USD return would be if you sold all your COIN at the current price (profit/liquidation return)
+ * T - The change in the past 24 hours

 For instance: